 wp-login.php file and attempting to break in.

-As I end the previous point by saying, WordPress don’t ban any user from trying unsuccessfully to login in an account.
-Hence you have to limit the login to your admin area and ban the user for certain time or else they will endlessly keep on trying to guess successfully for your WordPress blog or website.
+As I end the previous point by saying, WordPress doesn't ban any user from trying unsuccessfully to login in to an account.
+Hence you have to limit the login to your admin area and ban the user for a certain time or else they will endlessly keep on trying to guess successfully for your WordPress blog or website.